idaholab/moose/framework/doc/content/source/functions/CoarsenedPiecewiseLinear.md

 # PiecewiseLinear

-!syntax description /Functions/CoarsendPiecewiseLinear
+!syntax description /Functions/CoarsenedPiecewiseLinear

 ## Description

-The `CoarsendPiecewiseLinear` performs preprocessing and linear interpolation on an x/y data set.
+The `CoarsenedPiecewiseLinear` performs preprocessing and linear interpolation on an x/y data set.
 The object  acts like [`PiecewiseLinear`](/PiecewiseLinear.md)  except that it reduces the number of function point at the start of the simulation.
 It uses the